syednoman84/enquiries-restful/README.md

 # Setup

 Clone the repository to a folder on your computer and import it in your favourite IDE as a Maven project.
-It uses Tomcat 9.0 as a web server.
+It uses Tomcat 9.0 as a web server so you need to set it up in your IDE as well.

 ### Build

 Run maven command: 'mvn clean package'.
 This should create an executable 'jar' with all libraries needed included.

 # Launch

-Double click on the executable 'jar' file.
+You should have MySQL empty database named 'enquiries' up and running on your machine.
+The database should be availabe on the 3306 port - you can change the default settings in the 'application.properties' file.
+Then, after successful build process navigate to the 'target/' folder of the project and run 'java -jar enquiry.jar' command.
 The application should be availavle at localhost://8080 in your Internet browser.
+In windows instead of command line you should also be able to double click the 'contacts.jar' file although you will not get any information about the start-up process and its possible failure.
+You can check in Task Manager if process is running (JVM process).

 # Features